scikit-hep/pyhf/docs/JOSS/paper.md

 In addition to enabling the first publication of full likelihoods by an LHC experiment [@ATL-PHYS-PUB-2019-029], `pyhf` has been used by the `SModels` library to improve the reinterpretation of results of searches for new physics at LHC experiments [@Abdallah:2020pec], [@Khosa:2020zar], [@Alguero:2020grj].

+## Future work

+Future development aims to provide support limit setting through pseudoexperiment generation in the regimes in which asymptotic approximations [@Cowan:2010js] are no longer valid.
+Further improvements to the performance of the library as well as API refinement are also planned.

 # Acknowledgements

 We would like to thank Kyle Cranmer for discussions on `HistFactory` and guidance in the early stages of `pyhf` development, and thank our fellow developers in the Scikit-HEP community for their continued support and feedback.